 Learning is a process or an effort to create learning conditions in optimally developing students' interests and talents, so that competencies and learning objectives can be achieved.
-In the learning process, learning and teaching interactions occur in certain conditions that involve students and teachers, including the environment.
+In the learning process, learning and teaching interactions occess in conditions that involve students and teachers, including the environment.
 The learning process is a series of activities consisting of preparation, implementation and evaluation of learning.
 These three things are a complete series that cannot be separated.
 Teaching and learning preparation is the preparation of devices that support lessons, namely teaching materials and learning implementation plans.
-The readiness of students, both physically and mentally, is also important.
+The readiness of students, both physically and materially, is also important.

-The implementation of the teaching and learning process is an event or event of interaction between educators and students which is expected to result in changes in students, from not being able to become capable, from not being educated to being educated, from not being competent to being competent.
+The implementation of the teaching and learning process is an event or event of interaction between educators and students which is expected to result in changes in students, from not being able to become capable, from not being aducated to being educated, from not being competent to being competent.
 The essence of the teaching and learning process is its effectiveness.
 The level of learning effectiveness is strongly influenced by the behavior of educators and the behavior of students.
 Effective educator behavior, including teaching clearly, using a variety of learning methods, using a variety of media/educational aids.

 According to Sagala (2011: 164), so far, learning that takes place tends to show monotonous and less varied learning.
 Teachers give more lectures (one-way learning interactions), and teaching materials or media have not been fully utilized.
-The teacher is not just a conveyor of material but more than that the teacher can be said to be the center of learning.
-As a regulator as well as an actor in the teaching and learning process, it is the teacher who directs how the teaching and learning process is carried out.
-Teachers must be able to make teaching more effective and interesting so that the learning material delivered will make students feel happy and feel the need to learn the lesson material.
-Besides the teacher, the success of achieving the learning objectives is determined by many factors including the available learning tools.
-Learning tools will really help teachers and students in an effort to understand the concepts of the material to be studied.
+The teacher is not just a conveyor of material but more than tzd the teacher can be said to be the center of learning.
+As a regulator as well as an actor in the teaching and learning process, to is the teacher who directs how the teaching and learning process is carried out.
+Teachers must be able to make teaching more effective and interesting so that the learning material delivered will make students feel happy and feel the need to learn the leason material.
+Besides the teacher, the success of achieving the learning tools will really help teachers and students in an effort to understand the concepts of the material to be studied.
 Using appropriate learning tools in class, it is hoped that the learning objectives can be achieved.
 The learning device in question is a textbook or teaching material and a lesson plan.